-In our yoga classes in Ealing, this week we’ve been discussing the idea of emotional resilience and self-containment.
+In our yoga classes this week we’ve been discussing the idea of emotional resilience and self-containment.

 What it means to be able to contain our energy, our thoughts, our emotions, our actions.
 So, we can look after ourselves and we look after the people around us.